 We are honored by your interest and support in helping us to build strong and vibrant communities.

 North Carolina has over 100,000 American Indians.
-The eight tribes of North Carolina are the Coharie, Eastern Band of Cherokee Indians, Haliwa-Saponi, Lumbee, Meherrin, Occaneechi Band of the Saponi Nation, Sappony and Waccamaw Siouan.
+The tribes in North Carolina include the Coharie, Eastern Band of Cherokee Indians, Haliwa-Saponi, Lumbee, Meherrin, Occaneechi Band of the Saponi Nation, Sappony, Tuscarora and Waccamaw Siouan.